bee-produced/bee-built/bee.persistent/README.md

 ### Create Repositories

-`lib.data` uses custom repositories for data access and not standard ones like Spring Data's `CrudRepository`.
+`bee.persistent` uses custom repositories for data access and not standard ones like Spring Data's `CrudRepository`.

 But no worries, they are quite comparable and easy to define.
 One major  difference might be that JPA's entity manager has to be passed  explicitly.
 This was introduced to easily implement support for multiple data sources with independent entity managers.
 Apart from that, one  only has to specify the entity type and its id type as generic  parameters.